Kürzlich ausgewählte Short Term Grantees

 Skolkovo Institute of Science and Technology, Moscow, Russland

 Projekt: Energetic optimization of spatial arrangement of fish swimming in formation

 Fluid dynamics plays an important role in our understanding of animal locomotion.
 The topic of this collaboration concerns with fish schooling, which refers to a group of fish swimming in the same direction in a coordinated manner.
 We are developing an analytical model based on approximation of the far flow field induced by an individual swimmer represented as a circular vortex ring.
 It will help to assess hydrodynamic advantages of schooling and evaluate potential benefit that swimming in a group can offer to small robotic underwater swimmers.

 Forschungsgebiete: Strömungsmechanik, Computermechanik

-Gastgeber: Professor Jörn Sesterhenn, Technische Mechanik und Strömungsmechanik
+Gastgeber: Professor Dr. Jörn Sesterhenn, Technische Mechanik und Strömungsmechanik

 School of Geography and the Environment, University of Oxford, Großbritannien

-Professor Heather Viles from the University of Oxford will visit Bayreuth to collaborate with Professor Dr Oliver Sass on ‘Heritage Hydrology’ in March and June 2020.
+Professor Heather Viles from the University of Oxford will visit Bayreuth to collaborate with Professor Dr Oliver Sass on ‘Heritage Hydrology’.
 The aim of the visit is to lay the foundations of an innovative research project on the interactions between the hydrological cycle and the deterioration of built heritage.
 We will co-design an instrumental setup for a proposed pan-European network of heritage hydrological observatories, draft a proposal for funding, and co-author a review paper setting out the challenges for this research area.